PKU-MARL/DexterousHands/README.md

 #### Gym-Like API

-We provide a Gym-Like API that allows us to get information from the isaac-gym environment.
-Our single-agent Gym-Like wrapper is the code of the Isaacgym team used, and we have developed a multi-agent Gym-Like wrapper based on it:
+We provide a Gym-Like API that allows us to get information from the Isaac Gym environment.
+Our single-agent Gym-Like wrapper is the code of the Isaac Gym team used, and we have developed a multi-agent Gym-Like wrapper based on it:

 ```python
 class MultiVecTaskPython(MultiVecTask):